HazardDede/pnp/docs/source/usage/advanced.rst

 You can use yaml tags to augment your yaml configuration.
 Right now the following tags are supported:

-``!include``: To incorporate another yaml file into your configuration
+* ``!include``: To incorporate another yaml file into your configuration
+* ``!env``: To inject a environment variable.
+Use ``:=`` to denote a default value.
+  The configuration loading process will fail if the environment variable is not set and no default is given.

 The following example will demonstrate the yaml tags in more depth: